 2. Not shopping around

-By getting at least three different quotes, you can get a real sense of what rates and terms are available to you in the market today, giving you the tools you need to make the right decision.
+By getting mutiple quotes, you can get a real sense of what rates and terms are available to you in the market today, giving you the tools you need to make the right decision.
 We know what you’re thinking, but trust us - this isn’t as time-consuming as it sounds.

 3. Refinancing at the wrong time